Koha-Community/kohadocs/en/source/02_administration.rst

 -  OPAC's branch based via the URL

 -  The library is chosen based on the Apache environment variable BRANCHCODE.
 For example, this could be added to the OPAC section of koha-httpd.conf: SetEnv BRANCHCODE "CPL"

 -  patron's home library

 -  The items emphasized will be those of the same library as the patron's library.
 If no one is logged into the OPAC, no items will be highlighted.

 **Important**

 This preference will only effect sites that are not using an XSLT stylesheet.
-XSLT stylesheets are defined in the `OPACXSLTResultsDisplay <#OPACXSLTResultsDisplay>`__ and
+XSLT stylesheets are defined in the :ref:`OPACXSLTResultsDisplay` and :ref:`OPACXSLTDetailsDisplay` preferences.
-    `OPACXSLTDetailsDisplay <#OPACXSLTDetailsDisplay>`__ preferences.

-`LibraryName <#LibraryName>`__
+.. _libraryname-label:

+LibraryName
 ''''''''''''''''''''''''''''''

 Asks: Show \_\_\_ as the name of the library on the OPAC.

 **Note**

 This value will appear in the title bar of the browser

 **Note**

-    Edit '`opacheader <#opacheader>`__' if you'd like to add a library name above your search box on the OPAC
+Edit ':ref:`opacheader`' if you'd like to add a library name above your search box on the OPAC

 Browser title and address bar
 |image64|

-`NoLoginInstructions <#NoLoginInstructions>`__
+.. _nologininstructions-label:

+NoLoginInstructions
 ''''''''''''''''''''''''''''''''''''''''''''''

 Asks: Show the following HTML on the OPAC login form when a patron is